 - QOF prevalence rates are what is known as "raw" or "crude" rates - which means that they take no account of differences between practice populations in terms of their age or gender profiles, or other factors that influence the prevalence of health conditions.
 A QOF prevalence rate is simply the total number of patients on the register, expressed as a proportion or percentage of the total number of patients registered with the practice at one point in time.
 This could mean for example that one practice with an older population might appear to have higher prevalence rates for age-related conditions such as cancer or stroke than another practice with a younger population.

 - Some QOF registers are restricted to include only persons over a specific age.
 However, the QOF prevalence rates use as their denominator the total (all ages) number of patients registered to the practice at one point in time.
-Diabetes registers are based on patients aged 17 and over; epilepsy, chronic kidney disease, learning disabilities and new diagnosis of depression registers are based on patients aged 18 and over; and obesity registers are based on patients aged 16 and over.
+Diabetes registers are based on patients aged 17 and over; chronic kidney disease and depression registers are based on patients aged 18 and over.
 This means that for these conditions the QOF-reported prevalence will appear lower than would be the case if the age restriction was also applied to the population denominator.

 - Prevalence figures based on QOF registers may also differ from prevalence figures from other sources because of coding or definitional issues.
 For example, to be on the QOF diabetes register the type of diabetes (type 1 or type 2) must be specified by the practice.
 If the type is not specified the patient will not be counted in the register.
 Information on diabetes as reported elsewhere may not be subject to these restrictions.